K-Sato1995/gatsbyBlog/content/posts/Contributing-to-a-GitHub-project/index.md

 language: english
 cover: ./cover.png
 generate-card: false
 tags:
   - Git
   - Tutorial
   - GitHub
-description: This is a simple guide for beginners to make a Pull Request and contribute to a GitHub project.
-If you have never contributed any OSS project on GitHub, this guide might be useful to make your first PR(PullRequest).
+description: "This is a simple guide for beginners to make a Pull Request and contribute to a GitHub project.
+If you have never contributed any OSS project on GitHub, this guide might be useful to make your first PR(PullRequest)."
 ---
 # Introduction